 These people are all patriots, but they’re allowing stage one cancer to take hold in their own country.
 How can they complain when stages two, three, and four eventually destroy all they hold dear?

 A friend of mine in New Zealand, I’ll call him Ian, is a committed libertarian.
 He has a favorite saying: “Being a libertarian costs.”
-He means that figuratively, as in the emotional pain and spiritual anguish he has often had to endure.
+He means that figuratively, as in the emotional pain and spiritual anguish he’s often had to endure.
 But, he also means it literally.

 New Zealand is stage two, bordering on stage three.